mohitr7/data-science/README.md

 List of Machine Learning Competitions/Hackathons:
 1) predicting-flight-ticket-prices: MachineHack Predicting Flight Ticket Price Hackathon (Got a score of 94.75 on leaderboards with a simple Random Forest algorithm, leader score 95.5)
+2) ltfs-data-science-finhack: Analytics Vidya LTFS Data Science FinHack (ML Hackathon).
+(Used Ensemble Learning with ANN, LGBM and RandomForest classifiers to get a rank in the top 8%)